ModelOriented/kernelshap/README.md

 - Exact Kernel SHAP is an approximation to exact permutation SHAP.
 Since exact calculations are usually sufficiently fast for up to eight features, we recommend `permshap()` in this case.
 With more features, `kernelshap()` switches to a comparably fast, almost exact algorithm with faster convergence than the sampling version of permutation SHAP.
   That is why we recommend `kernelshap()` in this case.
-- For models with interactions of order up to two, SHAP values of permutation SHAP and Kernel SHAP agree, and the sampling versions provide the same results as the exact versions after one (`permshap()`) or two iterations (`kernelshap()`).
+- For models with interactions of order up to two, SHAP values of permutation SHAP and Kernel SHAP agree, and the sampling versions provide the same results as the exact versions after minimal number of iterations.
 In the presence of interactions of order three or higher, this is no longer the case.
 - For additive models, `permshap()` and `kernelshap()` give the same results as `additive_shap` as long as the full training data would be used as background data.